syamimimokhtar/PythonTestFramework1.0/readme.md

 This is basically the selenium 2.0 python test case framework .This an attempt to provide the following features

 1. consolidates all selenium 2.0 python test case and run them using a nosetests against a configurable parameters
-    * Browsers type Ð IE and Firefox and Chrome etc
+    * Browsers type , IE and Firefox and Chrome etc
     * Selenium Hub Server
     * Selenium Hub Server Port
     * Base URL